PierreGtch/NAO-robot-motion-planning-2018/README.md

 ## Usage

-Once all requirements installed and the robot connected, lunch our program with :
+Once all requirements installed and the robot connected, launch our program with :
 ```bash
 python2 src/main.py
 ```